-As the number of blockchains continues to grow, the subject of blockchain interoperability is becoming more and more prominent.
-This guide will detail several interoperable blockchain projects and detail why the concept is so important.
+As the number of blockchains continues to grow, the subject of blockchain interoperability is becoming increasingly prominent.
+This guide will detail several interoperable blockchain projects and explain why the concept is so important in 2024.

 Blockchain interoperability refers to blockchains’ ability to communicate and facilitate seamless data and crypto asset transfers.
-The concept aims to make it possible for web3 users to seamlessly switch from one blockchain network to another.
+The concept aims to make it possible for web3 users to switch from one blockchain network to another seamlessly.

 Interoperability also encompasses blockchains’ ability to communicate with traditional web2 systems in the off-chain environment.